-- July 2020: GSWC completed the issuance of unsecured private placement notes totaling \$160 million.
-Because of its strong credit rating, GSWC was able to obtain favorable terms including historically low coupon rates of 2.17% (10-year) and 2.90% (20-year).
-GSWC used the proceeds from the notes to pay down the majority of its intercompany borrowings from AWR. - May 2020: The CPUC approved GSWC's finance application requesting authority to issue additional long-term debt and equity securities not to exceed \$465 million to support its water operations. - May 2019: The CPUC issued a final decision in the water general rate case, which set new rates for the years 2019 2021.
+- December 2022: GSWC executed a note purchase agreement for the issuance of unsecured private placement notes totaling \$130.0 million.
+The note purchase agreement included a delayed-draw feature.
+In January 2023, GSWC requested the funds and issued \$100.0 million of 10-year notes at 5.12% and \$30.0 million of 15-year notes at 5.22%. - May 2019: The CPUC issued a final decision in the water general rate case, which set new rates for the years 2019 2021.
 Among other things, the final decision authorized GSWC to invest approximately \$334.5 million in capital infrastructure over the three-year rate cycle, and allowed for additional water operating revenues from rate increases in 2019, 2020 and 2021 of \$16.5 million, \$13.1 million and \$11.5 million, respectively.
 The increase in water revenues reflected increases in supply costs, which are passed through to customers on a dollar-for-dollar basis.